FertigLab/ATACCoGAPS/README.md

 Package which provides tools for processing and analysis of single-cell ATAC-seq data with the Bayesian Non-Negative Matrix Factorization algorithm, CoGAPS.

-Install the most recent version of CoGAPS in R via:
+Install the most recent version of CoGAPS in R with:

 ```
 devtools::install_github("FertigLab/CoGAPS")